ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. A machine configuration file ``singularity.yaml`` needs to be configured in ``$SRW/ush/machine`` directory.
-It contains variables to set the system job sheduler, node count information, queue and patition names for use with batch job scheduler, locations of fix climatology files and model data input files, as well as workflow manager configuration.
+It contains variables to set the system job scheduler, node count information, queue and partition names for use with batch job scheduler, locations of fix climatology files and model data input files, as well as workflow manager configuration.

-Depending on host system job scheduler and GNU and MPI modules that were added to ``wflow_singularity.yaml`` in the previous step, MPI jobs on user system are expected to be launched with either **mpirun** or **srun**.
+Depending on host system job scheduler and GNU and MPI modules that were added to ``wflow_singularity.lua`` in the previous step, MPI jobs on user system are expected to be launched with either **mpirun** or **srun**.
 Edit the following variables to specify the MPI jobs launch command that fits your system:
 ``RUN_CMD_FCST``, ``RUN_CMD_POST``, ``RUN_CMD_UTILS``, ``RUN_CMD_PRDGEN``.